 The evidence is clear that the integrity of the vast, encyclopedic print serial collections built and long maintained by North American libraries is now in jeopardy.
 Pressure on libraries to reduce print holdings and reallocate space to other uses is intense and growing, increasing the likelihood that important materials will be lost in the process.
 With the aging of the print corpus, moreover, physical fragility and inherent vice loom as ever larger threats.

 Discussions at CRL’s April 2016 collections forum @Risk: Stewardship, Due Diligence and the Future of Print and subsequent conversations with individuals at libraries, universities, and funding agencies suggest that prompt and decisive action is needed to ensure that the rich and unique legacy of centuries of library investment endures.
-Therefore CRL will allocate new resources in a sustained effort to shift the burden of preserving the “critical corpus” of published serial literature from individual libraries to the collective.
+Therefore CRL will allocate new resources in a sustained effort to shift the onus of preserving the “critical corpus” of published serial literature from individual libraries to the collective.
 The shift will, over the next ten years, radically reduce and redistribute the costs of maintaining the corpus, while generating new benefits for North American scholars and libraries.

 Specifically, CRL will: